Abdelrahman-SW/Abdelrahman-SW/README.md

   skills : 🏋️🏋️
 - build offline and online apps
+- build app with high quality and best performance
 - build apps with Machine learning and Ai
 - build apps with modern design (good UX and UI)
 - Applying Material Design 3 in my apps to ensure good ui and ux experience
-- Jetpack Compose
+- Apply the modern toolkit for building native Android UI "Jetpack Compose"
-- building apps with the highest performance (following the best practice)
+- building apps with Clean Arch Code To make the app fit and be scalable and extendable Easily
+- dependency injection (dagger-hilt)
+- Scoped Storage
+- Restful Services (using Retrofit And Ktor)
+- All Firebase Build Tools (Firebase Auth , Firebase Storage , FCM And more ..
 - building offline database (With Room) and online database (with Firebase Or MySql)
 - creating Custom Views
-- Notification Services
+- Dealing With Notification Services
+- Dealing With Content Provider
+- Dealing With BroadCast Receivers
 - Real-Time Notification From firebase & Fcm Http V1
 - Navigation Component for smooth UX design
 - Good Knowledge about best practices of using the Os to optimize battery and other resources and ensure smooth exp